tmasch/bpf_be/documentation/Iconobase - Classes.md

 In addition to published in / place of publication of, also the following Relation is possible: printed in / place of printing of

+**Edge between Book and Text:**

+See Text: I am not sure if this Edge is needed, or if there is a way to insert it automatically.

 **Manuscript:**

 This connection is for the case that a copy of a printed book has painted decorations.
 In some cases one would simply catalogue it as a 'manuscript', but in other cases one might one to refer to the original book (e.g., if the paintings are actually overpaintings of the printed illustrations and copy their compositions, as not rare in French luxury books).
 This is not be used very often.